dailystory/docs/articles/changelog/2019/february.md

 * Refactor: job manager insert and null checks
 * Refactor: update search to not use date_last_indexed
 * Refactor: move get contacts to update to contact document
+* Refactor: check if date is in the future
+* Refactor: add DateTime comparison to ifEqual
+* Bug: handle enumeration collision in set extended properties
+* Bug: handle invalid phone number

 ## February 4, 2019
 * Refactor: pick image dimensions and description